andresmontoyab/Devops/Docker/README.md

 	</tr>
 </tbody>
 </table>

-docker stop numberImage --> Stop a container that is running

-docker start <image_name> --> Start an image that was previously started

-docker logs -f numberImage --> Show the container logs

 docker rm <name_container> --> Delete the container, when you run docker ps -a the container shouldn't be there.